zntfdr/Selenops/README.md

 Welcome to **Selenops**, a stupid simple Swift Web Crawler.

-This repository contains three ways to use Selenops:
+This repository contains two ways to run Selenops:

 * A Swift Playground
 * A Swift Script